 International Studies is an interdisciplinary major that helps prepare students to work with for-profit and non-profit organizations, government agencies, or ministries that have a global footprint.
 In addition to completing an interdisciplinary core, International Studies majors will select a discipline-specific concentration and satisfy a cross-cultural experience requirement.

 International Studies Major (54-60 units) BA

-ANT 225
+ANT 225 Cultural Anthropology

-Cuiturui IIIIII opologi

 BUS 218 Macroeconomics

 ICS 105 Introduction to Global Studies

 POL 250 Introduction to International Politics

 POL 255 Introduction to Comparative Politics

-Upper Division Requirements